dejibimbolaAyo/loopback-next/docs/site/Life-cycle.md

 ## Overview

 A LoopBack application has its own life cycles at runtime.
-There are two methods to control the transition of states:
+There are two methods to control the transition of states of `Application`.

-- start: Start the application
+- start(): Start the application
-- stop: Stop the application
+- stop(): Stop the application

 It's often desirable for various types of artifacts to participate in the life cycles and perform related processing upon `start` and `stop`.
 Good examples of